What is a Limited Liability Partnership?

 The LLP (Limited Liability Partnership) is a versatile corporate structure that was created with the modern workplace in mind.
 It was first introduced in the year 2000 and is now widely utilised.

-There are a lot of benefits and drawbacks to consider if you're thinking about forming an LLP.
-There are several LLP pros and cons.
-Here we will break down limited liability partnership advantages and disadvantages.
+There are a lot of benefits and drawbacks to consider if you're thinking about forming an LLP and as such we summarise the pros and cons, breaking down the advantages and disadvantages of forming a Limited Liability Partnership .

 an empty wallet image